Tradescantia pallida (Rose) D.R.Hunt

 The flowers are up to 0.8 inches (2 cm) across and have three deep pink petals and two sets of bracts at the base.
 They appear at the stem tips in summer and open only in the morning.

 Tradescantia pallida is native to northeastern Mexico.
 It occurs in the Gulf Coast region, from Tamaulipas to Yucatan.

 USDA hardiness zone 8a to 11b: from 10 °F (−12.2 °C) to 50 °F (+10 °C).

 How to Grow and Care

-You can grow Tradescantia indoors too as long as suitable conditions are given.
-Provide the plant with either a soilless mix or loam-based potting compost and keep it in bright filtered light.
+You can grow Tradescantia indoors, too, if suitable conditions are given.
+Provide the plant with a soilless mix or loam-based potting compost and keep it in bright filtered light.
 You should also pinch out the growing tips to encourage bushier growth.

 - Back to genus Tradescantia

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Click on a photo to see a larger version.